Agoric/documentation/main/dapps/alpha-release-candidate.md

 the contract.

 The contract must return a record with any of the following:
-1. creatorFacet - an object usually with admin authority only given to the entity which calls `E(zoe).startInstance(...)`.
+1. `creatorFacet` - an object usually with admin authority only given to the entity which calls `E(zoe).startInstance(...)`.
 The creatorFacet can be used to create invitations for other parties, and take actions that are unrelated to making offers.
-2. creatorInvitation - a Zoe invitation that is only given to the entity with calls `E(zoe).startInstance(...)`.
+2. `creatorInvitation` - a Zoe invitation that is only given to the entity with calls `E(zoe).startInstance(...)`.
 This invitation is usually used for cases in which a party has to make an offer first, such as escrowing the underlying good for sale in an auction or covered call.
-3. publicFacet - an object that will be available through Zoe to anyone who knows the contract instance.
+3. `publicFacet` - an object that will be available through Zoe to anyone who knows the contract instance.
 The publicFacet is good for general queries, such as getting the current price.

+### Access contract terms

 To get information such as the issuers, brands, or custom terms that a contract was instantiated with, do: